 This information is associated with your Adobe ID and can be used to personalize the application experience, provide feature usage data to the product teams to help improve the product, and to communicate with you.

 Your content, and information about the content within your files, is not shared with Adobe.

 You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Center.

 If administrators install applications via Creative Cloud Packager using Enterprise IDs, the ability to share information with Adobe about using Creative Cloud desktop applications is disabled for members of the following: Creative Cloud for teams, Creative Cloud for enterprise, and Creative Cloud for education.
 It cannot be enabled.

-However, if administrators let users install Creative Cloud applications via the Creative Cloud for desktop app using an Adobe ID, users can share information about how they use the applications.
+However, if administrators let users install Creative Cloud applications via the Creative Cloud for desktop app using an Adobe account, users can share information about how they use the applications.
 Users can change these preferences at any time by visiting their Account Management page.

 Many of the Creative Cloud desktop applications let you export files to the Creative Suite 6 version of that same application.
 Adobe plans to continue to support the ability to export to CS6 in the applications that already have that capability.
 New features added to the desktop applications after CS6 may not be supported in the exported file, or by the CS6 application.

 The following applications support the ability to export to the CS6 version of the application: